 - Inconsistent spacing

 What about proportion and symmetry?

-If one part of your logo out-weighs the other, best get it balanced.
-A good example of the proportions of details is the Starbucks logo.
+If one part of your logo outweighs the other, it best balances it.
+An excellent example of the proportions of details is the Starbucks logo.
 The details in the face, the crown, and the fins are so balanced and coherent that it’s hard for anyone part to steal the show.

 [Image Source: Pinterest]

-Another important consideration is to take care of is the aspect ratio.
+Another important consideration to take care of is the aspect ratio.
 It wouldn’t be intelligent to make a logo that is either too horizontal or too vertical.
-Your logo should work in portrait mode just as well as it would in the landscape.
+Instead, your logo should work in portrait mode just as well as in landscape.

 05. Add A Unique Touch

 Be creative and conjure up something out of the ordinary.
 Every impactful logo always has something to it that makes it stand out.